wiseindy/wiseindy.github.io/about.md

 ---
 Hello.

 I am Wiseindy.
-And yes, I believe in aliens.

 This is where you will find all that I've created in the past, and everything that I'll be doing in the future.
-The site's pretty new, so you might not find a lot of content at the moment.
-From illustrations to apps to blog posts, I'll be posting everything here from now on.

-Lots of interesting things to come soon.
+More content to come soon.

 Cheers, and thanks for visiting!